marespadafor/mdmespadafor.github.io/_pages/about.md

 About me
 ======

 I am a PhD candidate at the European University Institute and I am interested in broad topics such as social stratification.
 I studied a BA in Politics and Public Administration (Summa Cum Laude).
 Shortly after, I completed a [Master in Research in Social Sciences](https://ic3jm.es/en/postgraduates/master-degree-social-sciences/) at the Juan-March Institute.
-During these studies, I also worked part-time as RA at the “GEMM” project and collaborated within the [D-Lab](https://www.d-labsite.com/).
+During these studies, I also worked part-time as RA at the “GEMM” project and collaborated within the [D-Lab](https://www.d-labsite.com/) at the Carlos-III University (Madrid, Spain).

 Research
 ======